Platform-OS/pos-module-core/README.md

 # platformOS Core Module

-The goal of this module is to extend the platformOS module system's possibilities.
+This module aims to extend the platformOS module system's possibilities.

 ## Features